ChrisKildunne/Vinnys-Hair/README.md

 - **MongoDB**: For storing and retrieving user data, appointment details, and product information.
 - **Bootstrap**: To create a visually appealing and responsive design.

-## Using Stripe

-- Instructions on installing and configuring Stripe for payment processing.
-- Reminder that Stripe is in test-mode with instructions on using test card details for transactions.

 ## Getting Started